ShreeyashGo/SAiDL_Spring_Assignment/CoreML_BNN&MCMC/README.md

   of the neurons.
 Due to the randomness of the data, I did not include the normalization term as it was very close to 1 itself.
   <br>
   <br>
   I trained the model on 10,000 training data.
 2000 iterations of the Hastings algorithm.
 The best model selected gave about 84.4% on a testing data of fresh 1000 samples.
+The weights of this model were saved.
 I also tried to ensemble the predictions of all the accepted models.
 This gave an accuracy of around 83%
   This is considerably better than the base line set by the random sampler which gave 55% best model accuracy and 51.7% ensemble accuracy when trained under similar circumstances!
   <br>
   <br>